patchew-project/patchew/docs/patchew.rst

 bytes separated by colons; offlineimap and thus ``scripts/deploy`` do not use colons.

+The importer will also need a private key that is allowed to push to the git repository.
+Right now, the private key must not have a passphrase;
+SSH agents are not supported.

 You can also specify all the variables directly on the command line using the ``-e`` option::